-Since Stafford’s dream was to become a board certified music therapist, she knew she had to complete the proper qualifications to become one.
+Since it was her dream to become a board certified music therapist, she knew she had to complete the proper qualifications to become one.

-If a person is thinking of becoming a music therapist, Stafford states one must attend an AMTA (American Music Therapy Association) approved college curricula, while also accruing 1200 hours of clinical training.
+Stafford attended an AMTA (American Music Therapy Association) approved college curricula, while also accruing 1200 hours of clinical training.

-From those 200 hours, one must spread amongst a few fieldwork placements to expose the student to different populations.
-Once 200 hours is completed, the student must complete a 1000 hour internship under the supervision of a board certified music therapist.
-Afterwards, the student must pass their board certification exam provided by the CBMT (Certification Board for Music Therapy) and finally, be able to pass their exam to become a practicing music therapist.
+Once she completed a 200 hours, Stafford also completed a 1000 hour internship under the supervision of a board certified music therapist.
+Afterwards, she passed a board certification exam provided by the CBMT (Certification Board for Music Therapy) and was finally able to pass the exam to become a practicing music therapist.